jeroennoten/Laravel-AdminLTE/docs/sections/configuration/translations.md

 **AdminLTE v4** injects a set of skip links at the top of the document, with hardcoded English text.
 The package emits its own **localized** container instead, which suppresses that injection.
 The links are visually hidden until they receive the keyboard focus, and they jump to the main content and to the navigation.

-When you publish the views, keep that container as the first child of the `body` element, otherwise the AdminLTE script takes over again and the links revert to English.
+When you publish the views, keep that `.skip-links` container in the document: the AdminLTE script only skips its own injection when an element with that class already exists.
+Keep it as the first child of the `body` element too, so it is the first thing the keyboard focus reaches.

 ## Menu Translations